-ISLP's Human Rights program provides targeted legal assistance to support and strengthen efforts by nongovernmental organizations (NGOs) and developing country governments around the world to protect human rights and promote respect for law.
-These have included projects that: improve legal aid representation for the poor; train and mentor human rights advocates; protect the rights of women, the disabled, indigenous populations and others who are persecuted or discriminated against; advance access to information and freedom of expression; assist local governments in adopting and revising laws; and build the capacities of ministries and the judiciary.
+Poor countries and vulnerable communities rarely have the resources to use law effectively as a tool for change and development.
+ISLP sees this as an essential area where pro bono experts can provide targeted legal assistance to support and strengthen efforts by nongovernmental organizations and developing country governments around the world to protect human rights and promote respect for law.
+ISLP projects: advance and protect the rights of vulnerable communities; train and mentor human rights advocates; protect the rights of women, the disabled, indigenous populations and others who are persecuted or discriminated against; improve legal aid representation for the poor; address access to information and freedom of expression; assist local governments in adopting and revising laws; and build the capacities of ministries and the judiciary.

 Public interest litigation (PIL) can raise awareness of issues, hold governments to account and challenge laws that violate equality or human rights standards.
 A vivid example of PIL in practice is a current ISLP collaboration in Cambodia.

 The country is in the grip of a land-grabbing crisis where the government and private developers often operate together to displace entire communities from their land, forcibly and without compensation or color of law.
 Recognizing their limited recourse to justice within Cambodia, local NGOs came to ISLP for help in developing a litigation strategy to hold foreign companies accountable for their role in illegal land takings.
 The resulting plan is an action filed in U.K. courts on behalf of 200 dispossessed villagers against a U.K. sugar company that acquired produce from confiscated lands. <More>